NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery).md

 Among 5,000 randomly selected scan targets of HTTP requests by Acunetix in 2020, 36% were found vulnerable to CSRF attacks [[(Ramadan, Osama, et al., 2024)]]

+750334 requests were analyzed by [[(De Ryck, Desmet, et al., 2010)]]:
+ POST requests are a minor part of all the requests (3.74%)
+- approximately 24% of the GET requests contain parameters
+- very small amount of the GET-requests, especially of the cross-domain GET requests, originate from direct user interaction
+- [[cookie]] are a very popular authentication mechanism

 ### Causes

  [[(Khodayari, Barber, et al., 2024)]]